 - Make sure to use parchment paper to ‘roll them up’ and keep them separated.

-- Fruit leather/ roll ups are good for short term stoarage, but don’t expect to use them for long-term storage.
+- Fruit leather/ roll-ups are good for short-term storage but don’t expect to use them for long-term storage.

-- You can use fresh, frozen or canned fruit.
+- You can use fresh, frozen or canned fruit, although we recommend organic.

-- Use a bit of lemon juice to help light-colored fruits from turning.
+- Use some lemon juice to help light-colored fruits from turning.
+This is helpful if you don’t prepare the fruit the same day as you purchase it.

 - Spice it up!
 Use spices and extracts to flavor your leathers.
-Just use sparingly because flavors intensify as you go.
-1/16 to 1/8 tsp. to start with until you’re comfortable with the taste.
+Just use them sparingly because flavors intensify as you go.
+1/16 to 1/8 tsp to start with until you’re comfortable with the taste.

 - If you don’t have a silicone mat to do your leathers on, use unbleached parchment paper instead.